 In entity-based collaboration, the real focus is on day-to-day teamwork and the applications that employees use to do their jobs.
 It’s about driving a better experience around getting work done, being a pro at process, and bringing together components like milestones or timelines or documents or tasks into a single pane of glass at global scale.

-A powerful collaboration enables employees to easily do both.
+A powerful collaboration enables employees on an employee experience platform to easily do both.

 Pillar 4: Content Management System